Joomla® — The Flexible Platform Empowering Website Creators

 Joomla tech notes and demos

-TL:DR – The process of submitting an extension to the Joomla Extension Directory involves registering on the platform, completing a submission form, and ensuring adherence to necessary requirements for approval.
-This guide provides a comprehensive overview using our recent experience and shows how to successfully complete the submission process.
-You can find the plugin in the JED by searching for Automatic Meta Description (Joomla Extensions Directory), and the source code is in GitHub at Autometa (GitHub)
+TL:DR – Submitting to the JED means registering on the platform, running JED Checker (now at v2.4.2 and fully Joomla 4/5/6 compatible) against your package, completing the submission form carefully, and waiting for the review team to approve your listing.
+You can find the plugin in the JED by searching for Automatic Meta Description (Joomla Extensions Directory), and the source code is on GitHub at Autometa (GitHub).

 - Details